 The company also presented data on findings from two additional analyses examining the impact of Dravet syndrome and other epileptic diseases on patients’ siblings and parents.

-Study 1 was a prospective merged analysis of two identical, randomized, double-blind, placebo-controlled Phase 3 clinical trials (NCT02682927; NCT02826863).
+Study 1 was a prospective analysis of a randomized, double-blind, placebo-controlled Phase 3 clinical trial (NCT02682927); a second identical Phase 3 study (NCT02826863) is underway.
 These trials were designed to assess the efficacy and safety of Fintepla at a dose of 0.2 mg/kg/day and 0.8 mg/kg/day in children and young adults with Dravet syndrome over a period of 14 weeks compared with a placebo.

 The study, “Improved Everyday Executive Function With Fintepla® (Fenfluramine HCl Oral Solution): Results From a Phase 3 Study in Children and Young Adults With Dravet Syndrome,” assessed the impact of Fintepla on caregiver-reported everyday executive function of children with Dravet syndrome.
 A total of 77 patients out of the 119 originally enrolled in Study 1 were examined using the Behavior Rating Inventory of Executive Function (BRIEF) scale.